 In addition to these training products, sometimes the best resource for your home simulator is your flight instructor.
-Talk to your CFI and inform him that you have a home simulator and you want to make the best use of it by practicing your lessons at home to review and prepare for your in-aircraft lessons.
+Talk to your CFI and inform them that you have a home simulator and you want to make the best use of it by practicing your lessons at home to review and prepare for your in-aircraft lessons.
 Although CFIs have different views on how best to use home simulators, most instructors will support its use when using the procedures and techniques taught from the aircraft.
 It can be difficult to make a breakthrough while learning on your own, but keeping your skills sharp and practicing your homework between lessons will definitely accelerate those breakthroughs with your instructor in the airplane.

 For those pilots who already hold a license, the structure used in the simulator world can be more relaxed, provided that you continue to use your in-aircraft procedures when flying your sim.
-I recommend pilots stay sharp by flying their home simulators like they fly their aircraft; including full checklist usage, simulated radio calls, and airport traffic procedures.
+I recommend pilots stay sharp by flying their home simulators like they fly their aircraft, including full checklist usage, simulated radio calls, and airport traffic procedures.
 Many pilots will use home simulators to remain instrument current with procedures and scan techniques, but basic VFR skills can also be kept sharp by the same process of practicing on the ground and then using the aircraft to fill in the “experience” gap.
-In particular, emergency procedures that are not often practiced in flight can be very beneficial when exercised in the home simulator setup.
+In particular, failures or emergency procedures that are not often practiced in flight can be very beneficial when exercised in the home simulator setup.
 Review your POH and emergency checklist for ideas to practice at home.

 Instrument currency is an obvious item to practice at home for instrument pilots.
 The very nature of IFR flying dictates a procedure mentality instead of a feel/look mentality.
 Although approaches done on a non-certified system do not count towards the required FAA 61.57 recency of experience requirements, the act of practicing approaches can still be very beneficial to keep your IFR procedures sharp and your instrument scan from getting rusty.

-Flying in your simulator will not recreate the muscle memory and “feel” of flying the real aircraft, but your practice of procedures and techniques can be just as real at home as it is in the plane making your next flight an even better experience.
+Flying in your simulator will not recreate the muscle memory and “feel” of flying the real aircraft, but your practice of procedures and techniques can be just as real at home as it is in the plane, making your next flight an even better experience.